jfasch/jfasch-home/trainings/log/detail/2023-07-03--CMake/agenda.rst

 Traditionally, lexers and parser generators (just as a typical example) generate code that has to be built by the project.

-* Show what problems arise when such generators are use naively
+* Show what problems arise when such generators are used naively
 * Show how generators are integrated in a CMake project

 Automatic Testing